-CSM in its capacity as a registered broker-dealer receives selling commissions for effecting agency and "riskless" principal transactions with people whom may be advisory clients.
-CSM's officers' directors, stockholders, employees and members of their families may at times have a position in securities recommended.
-CSM and its IAR may share in 12b-1 fees associated with the purchase of mutual funds as well as other revenue sharing arrangements.
+CSM in its capacity as a registered broker-dealer receives selling commissions for effecting agency and "riskless" principal transactions with people who may be advisory clients.
+CSM's officers' directors, stockholders, employees, and members of their families may at times have a position in securities recommended.
 We permit our IARs to engage in outside business activities, upon firm approval, where outside compensation may be received.
 Some IARs are accountants, real estate agents, insurance agents, tax preparers, or lawyers and some IARs refer customers to other service providers and receive referral fees.
 As an example, an IAR could sell insurance through a separate business.
-An IARI IAR may earn compensation, benefits, and non-cash compensation through a third-party insurance agency and may have an incentive to recommend you purchase insurance products away from CSM.
-If you engage with an IARIIAR for services separate from CSM, you should discuss with your IARIAR any questions that you have about the separate and/or additional compensation they receive from the outside services.
+An IAR may earn compensation, benefits, and non-cash compensation through a third-party insurance agency and may have an incentive to recommend you purchase insurance products away from CSM.
+If you engage with an IAR for services separate from CSM, you should discuss with your IAR any questions that you have about the separate and/or additional compensation they receive from the outside services.
 You are under no obligation to do business through an IAR's outside business.